programmfabrik/apitest/README.md

       "header1":"value",
       "header2":"value"
     },
-        // Expected maximum time the test should take.
-Test will marked failed if it did take longer.
-THIS IS NOT A TIMEOUT.
-So if the test takes longer than the maximum time it will still run until it is done, but will marked failed afterwars
-        // Here we expect the test to run less than 500 milliseconds "expected_max_run_time_ms":500,
     // With header_from_you set a header to the value of the dat astore field
     // In this example we set the "Content-Type" header to the value "application/json"
     // As "application/json" is stored as string in the datastore on index "contentType"